About Salomé Grouard

 From February 2023 to May 2025, she served as Digital Editor and Front & Female Lead at Tatler Hong Kong, where she managed website editorial content while covering gender equality, women’s empowerment, pop culture, music, and health.

 Previously at the South China Morning Post, from October 2020 to February 2023, she was Production Editor for Digital and Lead of the Lunar Project.
 Under her leadership, subscriptions tripled, and she expanded LGBTQIA+ coverage while regularly contributing articles and op-eds.
-Subsequently, the newsletter was awarded the Best Newsletter award in 2023 at the WAN-IFRA’s Digital Media Awards Asia for its excellence in coverage and impact.
+Subsequently, the newsletter was awarded the Best Newsletter award in 2023 at WAN-IFRA’s Digital Media Awards Asia for its excellence in coverage and impact.

 Education